-The stated interest rates on student loans which are based on USDE regulations ranged from 1.72% to 10.0% for the fiscal years ended June 30, 2022 and 1.83% to 10.0% for the fiscal years ended June 30, 2021, depending upon the type and date of origination of the individual loan and whether the borrower had earned any of the Authority's interest rate reduction incentives.
+The stated interest rates on student loans which are based on USDE regulations ranged from 2.84% to 10.0% for the fiscal years ended June 30, 2023 and 1.72% to 10.0% for the fiscal years ended June 30, 2022, depending upon the type and date of origination of the individual loan and whether the borrower had earned any of the Authority's interest rate reduction incentives.
 This stated interest rate is paid by the borrowers or by USDE.
 For loans that had the first disbursement on or after April 1, 2006, the lenders' yield on student loans is based on a quarterly calculation that uses the 1-month LIBOR.
 The lender yield is calculated using these quarterly average rates plus an allowable mark-up that is based on the type and date of the loan's first disbursement.
 If the quarterly lenders' yield on the loans is less than the stated interest rate, the lender must rebate the excess to USDE.
 The excess of the loans' stated interest rate over the quarterly lenders' yield is referred to as Negative SAP.
-The Authority's loan portfolio consisted of approximately 59.31% Negative SAP loans at June 30, 2022 and 83.40% Negative SAP loans at June 30, 2021.
-The calculated quarterly lenders' yield ranged from 2.34% to 4.64% for the fiscal year ended June 30, 2022 and 1.44% to 3.52% for the fiscal year ended June 30, 2021.
+The Authority's loan portfolio consisted of approximately 3.95% Negative SAP loans at June 30, 2023 and 59.31% Negative SAP loans at June 30, 2022.
+The calculated quarterly lenders' yield ranged from 2.00% to 10.00% for the fiscal year ended June 30, 2023.

 The FFEL Program loans are guaranteed at 98% for loans first disbursed prior to July 1, 2006 and 97% for loans first disbursed on or after July 1, 2006 by the Oklahoma State Regents for Higher Education Guaranteed Student Loan Program (State Guarantee Agency), which is reinsured by the United States Department of Education (the USDE), or guaranteed by other guarantors approved by the USDE (Guarantee Agencies).
-As of June 30, 2022, approximately \$141,259,000 of the Authority's outstanding loans were guaranteed at 98% or 97% of the outstanding balance, as described above.
+As of June 30, 2023, approximately \$113,443,000 of the Authority's outstanding loans were guaranteed at 98% or 97% of the outstanding balance, as described above.

 In order for the FFEL Program student loans to be or remain guaranteed, certain due-diligence requirements in loan servicing must be met.
-As of June 30, 2022 and 2021, approximately \$357,000 and \$329,000, respectively, of loans were no longer considered to be guaranteed.
+As of June 30, 2023 and 2022, approximately \$359,000 and \$357,000, respectively, of loans were no longer considered to be guaranteed.